Back to the Roots: Celebrating Processing’s 20th Anniversary with Design by Numbers

 }

-My friend Mr. Alexandre B A Villares (@villares) told me a DBN command set to draw alphabet.
+My friend Alexandre B A Villares (@villares) showed me a DBN command set for drawing text.

 Oh my goodness, gracious, great balls of fire!

-I can make some cool one with it.
+I could make something really cool with this!

 Congratulations on Processing 20th anniversary!

-I will do my best to inherit this technology and culture that our predecessors have built, and I think I should pass these on to the next 20 years.
+I'll do my best to carry forward the technology and culture our predecessors built, passing it on to the next generation.

 'Design By Numbers by John Maeda'